ubermag/devtools/README.md

 ```

 and change into that directory (we clone the `devtools` repository to a custom
-location `ubermag-devtools` which is more expressive).
+location `ubermag-devtools` which is more explicit).
 Your directory layout
 should then be similar to (not all content of the `devtools` repository is shown
 here):